chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 1.1 -** In these rules:
 - **"appellant"** means the person bringing the appeal;
-- **"bring an appeal"** means to appeal an order, a judgement, or a decree in a civil matter from the Federal Court of Australia Trial Division to this court on appellate jurisdiction;
+- **"bring an appeal"** means to appeal an order, a judgement, or a decree in a civil matter from the Provincial Court of British Columbia Trial Division to this court on appellate jurisdiction;
-- **"court"** means the Federal Court of Australia Appellate Division;
+- **"court"** means the Provincial Court of British Columbia Appellate Division;
 - **"document"** means a photograph, video, recording of sound, any files, and any information recorded or stored by means of any device;
 - **"file"** means file with the registry of the court;
 - **"panel judge"** means a judge sitting in the capacity of the Appellate Division;
-- **"panel"** means a panel of three or more justices of the Federal Court of Australia;
+- **"panel"** means a panel of three or more judges of the Provincial Court of British Columbia;
-- **"order"** includes an order, a judgment, a decree, and an opinion, advice, direction, determination, decision or declaration that the Federal Court of Australia is authorized to give or make;
+- **"order"** includes an order, a judgment, a decree, and an opinion, advice, direction, determination, decision or declaration that the Provincial Court of British Columbia is authorized to give or make;
 - **"party"**, in relation to a proceeding, means the person initiating the proceeding and each respondent who has filed a Notice of Appearance in the proceeding;
 - **"proceeding"** means an application for leave to appeal, an appeal, or a cross appeal;
 - **"respondent"** means a person named as a respondent in an Application for Leave to Appeal or Notice of Appeal, as the case may be;